You may find the following books interesting:

 Alternatively you can use a book, e.g.:

-- J. Wrightwick and M. Gaafar, Mastering Arabic, second edition, Palgrave Macmillan (2007).
+- J. Wrightwick and M. Gaafar, Mastering Arabic, third edition, Palgrave Macmillan (2007), or Mastering Arabic Script by the same authors.

 - R. Allen, An Introduction to Arabic Literature, Cambridge: Cambridge University Press (2000).